Drexter-07/Drexter-07/README.md

 - 🤝 I’m looking for help with **finding new opportunities**

-- 💬 Ask me about **ReactJS, Gen AI, My past projects and experience.**
+- 💬 Ask me about **ReactJS, Gen AI, RAG, My past projects and experience.**

 - 📫 How to reach me **sahilsiddhantofficial@gmail.com**